 The Wiring Rules apply to electrical installations in all types of premises and land used by electricity consumers, not just domestic installations.
 AS/NZS 3000 is called up in the legislation of all Australian states and territories and is therefore mandatory.
 In 2018 a significant update was made to the standard, aimed at further improving safety and efficiency.

 Part 1: Scope, application and fundamental principles

-Part 2: Installation practices (this is a deemed to comply solution)
+Part 2: Installation practices (this section provides a deemed to comply solution)

-Over 5 1/2 hours, the course examines Part 1 and 2 of AS/NZS 3000 in detail, including; How the legislation mandates the use of standards and the role of the legislative investigator, The WH&S legislation mandates that all designs must be safe for the whole life of a product and the documentation required by legislation.
+Over six hours the course examines Part 1 and Part 2 of the latest revision, in detail and how the legislation mandates the use of Australian Standards.
+(The WH&S Legislation mandates that all designs must be safe for the whole of life of a product).

-Upon completions, participants will gain an understanding of the mandatory status of AS/NZS 3000, the core electrical safety concepts contained in AS/NZS 3000 and associated standards.
+Upon completion, participants should have gained an understanding of the core electrical safety concepts contained in the Wiring Rules and associated standards.
 They should also be able to use a range of implementation methods to ensure electrical safety.